-In recent years, the Albanian government has given top priority to this sector, considering it to be a core industry able to stimulate the economic development of Albania.
+In recent years, the Albanian government has given top priority to this sector, considering it to be a core industry able to stimulate Albania's economic development.
 To this end, the government has undertaken several reforms such as privatisation, adoption of a legal framework for licensing mining activities, enacting policies for foreign investors consisting of incentives regarding the transfer of capital and special fiscal treatment aiming to restart production and bring the sector back to its economic potential.
+Therefore, mineral exploration, exploitation and processing now constitute a key component of the Albanian economy, owing to a traditional mining industry that has been a solid foundation of the country's economic sector, generating substantial revenues.

-At present, the sector shows signs of recovery.
-Such a change is expressed by the increased number of investments in both small and large-scale mines, as well as increased output and employment, and the higher capacities of downstream processing of minerals.
-Up to 1 January 2012, more than 711 mining permits have been issued in the mining sector by the Ministry of Economy, Trade and Energy (as per the website of the National Agency for Natural Resources).
-Of these, 622 were exploitation permits.
-The figures of exploitation permits for certain key minerals are as follows:
+Such change in course of action is expressed by the increased number of investments in both small and large-scale mines, as well as increased output and employment, and the higher capacities of downstream processing of minerals.
+Up to this date, more than 752 mining permits have been issued in the mining sector by the Ministry of Economy, Trade and Energy (as per the website of the National Agency for Natural Resources).
+Of these, 673 were exploitation permits.
+The figures of exploitation permits for certain key minerals are: